Social Media: The PC James Patrick case #PFTP

 - Police whistleblower faces inquiry after raising reform concerns online (guardian.co.uk)

 - Whistleblowing Met Police officer facing gross misconduct inquiry (standard.co.uk)

-Posted on December 6, 2012, in Emergency Services, Management, Police, Politics, Public Sector, Technology and tagged James Patrick, Metropolitan Police Service, Police, Social media, Twitter.
+Posted on 06-12-2012, in Leadership & Management, Police, Public Service Babble and tagged James Patrick, Metropolitan Police Service, Police, Social media, Twitter.
 Bookmark the permalink.
 3 Comments.